open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-configurations-vagrant.md

 ```
 in your planet folder.
 This destroys and removes your community, pulls the latest code, and starts a community from scratch.

 3. In the case that you use the command `vagrant destroy prod`, your community Planet would be wiped together with the virtual machine, but  community registration would still exist on the nation side.
 After rebuilding your community Planet using `vagrant up prod`, fill out the configurations again with a slightly different Name (e.g. adding a number or letter to the end of your original GitHub username) so that we can still locate your community on the Nation side.
-Also, remember to take a screenshot of the new configuration page and post it to the [Gitter chat](https://gitter.im/open-learning-exchange/chat).
+Also, remember to take a screenshot of the new configuration page and post it to the [Discord server](https://discord.gg/mtgGD4EnYW).

 4. There is a chance upon having your account approved that the website does not recognize you as registered.
 You will be stuck infinitely loading and upon refresh, the page will be blank.